Zasilkovna/magento2/README.md

 - setting different prices for each carrier
 - free shipping from the specified price
 - possibility of bulk weight adjustment in the shipment list
+- possibility of bulk packet submission from the order list (asynchronous processing via message queue consumer)
 - export shipments to a CSV file that can be imported in [client section](https://client.packeta.com/)
 - possibility to change the pickup point for an existing order in the administration
 - email template variables